 Section 2.2.
 The school shall notify students and parents on each day of the closure whether the alternative methods of instruction plan is to be implemented for that day.
 If the plan is to be implemented on any day of the closure, the school shall ensure that each student receives assignments for that day in hard copy form or receives instruction through virtual learning or another method of instruction.

-School Calendar Model Policy[required]
+School Calendar Policy

 The Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.